 Residing in Thomson?
 Here’s one way to burn those calories after cafe hopping and prata hunting.
 Located between Old Upper Thomson Road and Upper Thomson Road – near Springleaf and Windsor Nature Parks – Thomson Nature Park breathes life to a former Hainan Village.
 The park features five easy trails spanning 3.8 kilometres, which is great for beginners!
 Look out for heritage highlights of the former village at the Runs and Figs Trail and freshwater habitat at the Stream and Ferns Trail.
 Oh, and if you’re lucky, you might just spot an adorable but critically endangered Raffles’ Banded Langur.
 The park is a key conservation site for this primate.

 Thomson Nature Park

-Once a railway track, The Green Corridor has since been repurposed into a hiking trail for trekking enthusiasts in Singapore.
-Much like the Southern Ridges, this route serves as a connector between several parks like Bukit Timah and Kranji Wetlands.
+Once a railway track, the 24km-long Rail Corridor has since been repurposed into a hiking trail for trekking enthusiasts in Singapore.
+Its 4km central stretch was recently refurbished in 2021 with restored bridges and new access points.
+Start at the Upper Bukit Timah Truss Bridge and you’ll walk past green places like Dairy Farm Nature Park, Bukit Timah Nature Reserve and Hindhede Nature Park.
 Along the trail, you’ll find grasslands, streams and marshes that are teeming with life, thanks to the area being relatively untouched.

 MacRitchie Reservoir Park